The world of business has so many confusing terms, particularly when it comes to the area of branding.

 Here are a few ideas:

 - Use content marketing.
-Create content that your target audience resonates with, and the chances of them partnering with your brand increases.
+Create content your target audience will enjoy.
+They will grow to associate quality content with your brand.
 Play your cards right, and they’ll also share your content with their network.

-In 2015, Game of Thrones has just released its fourth season, with millions of fans all over the globe.
+In 2015, Game of Thrones just had its fourth season, with millions of fans all over the globe.
 This came in handy for Hootsuite, a social media management tool, which decided to make its own rendition of the iconic opening of the TV series.

-All in all, this was a huge success for Hootsuite.
+This was a huge success for Hootsuite.
 The video became viral, and the company received lots of likes and shares on social media.
 Its content sparked emotion, which couldn’t leave social media users indifferent.
-This, in turn, made the brand more recognizable and increased its brand awareness.
+This made the brand more recognizable and increased its brand awareness.

 - Leverage influencers.
 Influencer marketing is another excellent way to boost brand awareness.
 With as many as 49% of Twitter users saying they rely on recommendations from influencers, this is one brand awareness strategy you can’t ignore.

-Glossier relies heavily on its army of influencers, being aware of its highest potential.
-The beauty product company has more than 500 ambassadors all over the world, who post about their daily beauty routine and the most favorite Glossier products.
+Glossier relies on its army of influencers.
+The beauty product company has more than 500 ambassadors all over the world, who post about their beauty routines and favorite Glossier products.

 The company doesn’t even pay its influencers.
-Its referral program works in a way that the participants get product discounts and other non-monetary incentives in return for their ads.
+Its referral program offers participants product discounts and non-monetary incentives in return for their ads.
 Glossier is then reaching out to the influencers’ audiences.

 - Event sponsorship.
 Sponsoring events your target audience is passionate about is another great way to get noticed and boost your brand awareness.